InterviewCoach/InterviewCoach/README.md

 **Navigating The App**

 Click on the menu button on the top left corner of the app to open the app's navigation.
-In here, you will see ...
+In here, you can navigate to our New Session, History, or About page.
+Or, you can simply log out.

 **New Session**

+Our New Session page takes you back into the beginning of a session.

 **History Session**

+Our History provides data visualization of all your prvious sessions.
+Scroll through to see your improvements over time.

 **About Page**

+Our About page gives a user more information about the functionality of our app.

 **Log Out**

+Clicking on this option simply logs the user out and takes them back to the sign up / log in page.

 ## Tech Stack